Skip to content

 What are you offering?

 Accord is a pioneering residential treatment program specializing in metabolism for mental health.
-With only 5 residential client’s a time and up to 3 community-based clients, we are able to provide an intimate, supportive milieu.
-We support clients in their mental wellness through nutrition, movement and exercise, stress reduction, circadian rhythm alignment, and avoiding metabolic disruptors.
-Each client’s plan will be individually crafted and supported by a well-coordinated team that includes an experienced psychiatrist with expertise in metabolic therapies, a nurse, a program director, a registered dietitian/nutritionist, a chef, a coach, and a personal trainer.
+With up to seven clients at a time, we are able to provide an individualized, supportive milieu.
+We guide clients in their journey of improving mental wellness through nutrition, movement and exercise, stress reduction, circadian rhythm alignment, and avoiding metabolic disruptors.
+Each client’s plan will be individually crafted and supported by a well-coordinated team that includes an experienced psychiatrist with expertise in metabolic therapies, a nurse, a program director/clinician, a registered dietitian/nutritionist, a chef, program coaches, and a personal trainer.

 We’re located in Arlington, Massachusetts, a charming town with many walkable amenities, which is about 20 minutes from Boston.